 Instead of 4D, Star Tours uses different combinations of video elements, allowing for 54 total possible ride sequences, to set the ride apart.
 Disney touts this feature saying guests can “enjoy the attraction multiple times without ever experiencing the same adventure.”
 This sounds fantastic, and should greatly allow for the increased ride “repeatability” that Disney wishes.
 However, in reality, there are only 11 different video elements used to create the 50+ combinations.
-As explained on the May 25th edition of the DIS Unplugged, these different pieces combine together like a slot machine to reveal 1 of the 54 different ride possibilities the guest will experience.
+As explained on the

 The video components include:

 - 2 openings: Darth Vader or Stormtroopers (tripping over luggage)